With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MorePresbyterian Medical Services pms Santa Fe Community Guidance Center is a mental health clinic in Santa Fe County, New Mexico, located at 2960 Rodeo Park Drive West, 87505 zip code.
-Presbyterian Medical Services pms Santa Fe Community Guidance Center offers outpatient treatment and telemedicine/telehealth.
-Presbyterian Medical Services pms Santa Fe Community Guidance Center provides psychotropic medication, behavior modification and trauma therapy to seniors 65 or older, young adults and adults.
+Learn MorePresbyterian Medical Services pms Santa Fe Community Guidance Center is one of mental health facilities in Santa Fe County, New Mexico, located at 2960 Rodeo Park Drive West, 87505 zip code.
+Presbyterian Medical Services pms Santa Fe Community Guidance Center provides telemedicine/telehealth and outpatient treatment.
+Presbyterian Medical Services pms Santa Fe Community Guidance Center provides individual psychotherapy, behavior modification and psychotropic medication to seniors 65 or older, young adults and adults.
 Presbyterian Medical Services pms Santa Fe Community Guidance Center also supports people with serious mental illness.
-Some other services provided by Presbyterian Medical Services pms Santa Fe Community Guidance Center include supported employment, chronic disease/illness management and suicide prevention services.
+Additional services provided at Presbyterian Medical Services pms Santa Fe Community Guidance Center include illness management and recovery, assertive community treatment and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.